Evan is a

 Once known Violin techniques are placed into a time line sequence, it is apparent that there are moments of time that are empty of any pedagogical knowledge.
 These missing moments are varied.
 They can be a physical movement, a thought process, a technique of listening, even postural facility.
 Many students do some of these naturally but rarely do students do all of them.
 The missing techniques that fill these gaps of time are the intuitive techniques of talent.

-Evan's original research has defined all of these intuitive techniques.
+Evan is a Diploma examiner and Violin teacher for University Performance degrees.
 The enigma of talent is now explainable to all students.
 Results are proven over many years.